Ralim/IronOS/Documentation/Settings.md

 ### Setting: Sleep timeout

-The time it takes before entering sleep mode while there is no motion or key press.
+How long of a period without movement / button-pressing is required before the device drops down to the sleep temperature.

 On device help text:

-Interval before "sleep mode" starts (S=seconds | M=minutes)
+Interval before "sleep mode" starts (s=seconds | m=minutes)

 ### Setting: Shutdown timeout

-The amount of time, without movement or button presses, before the device shuts off the tip heater completely and returns to the main idle screen.
+How long of a period without movement / button-pressing is required before the device turns off the tip heater completely and returns to the main idle screen.

 On device help text:

-Interval before the iron shuts down (M=minutes)
+Interval before the iron shuts down (m=minutes)

 ### Setting: Motion sensitivity